mslinn/multi-scaladoc/README.md

                            Github project ID for project to be documented -o, --overWriteIndex <value>
-                           Do not preserve any pre-existing index.html in the Scaladoc root -r, --dryRun <value>     Show the commands that would be run -s, --subProjectNames <value>
+                           Do not preserve any pre-existing index.html in the Scaladoc root -r, --dryRun <value>     Stubs out 'git commit' and displays the command line that would be run instead, along with the output of 'git status'
+  -s, --subProjectNames <value>
                            Comma-delimited names of subprojects to generate Scaladoc for -u, --gitRemoteOriginUrl <value>